harikrishnan2193/Env_management_bz/README.md

 ## Description
 This project is built using **Node.js** and **EJS** for the frontend.
 It follows the **MVC architecture** and uses **MySQL** as the database.
 The project allows users to perform CRUD operations and manage data efficiently.

-The project is designed for **environment management for developers**, allowing users to create new accounts using email and password, using there acont manage environment efficiently.
+The project is designed for **environment management for developers**, allowing users to create new accounts using email and password, using there account manage environment efficiently.
 It includes a **Super Admin** role with additional controls over the entire project.

 ## Features
 - Node.js with Express.js